Bisimulations for Delimited-Control Operators: Environmental Bisimilarity

+The second point implies that combining functions from a respectful set using union, composition, or $\cdot^\omega$ produces up-to techniques.
+In particular, if $f \in \setF$, then $f$ is an up-to technique, and similarly, if $f \in \strong\setF$, then $f$ is a strong up-to technique.
 In practice, proving that $f$ is in a respectful set~$\setF$ is easier than proving it is an up-to technique.
-Besides, if we prove that a bisimulation up to context is respectful, then we get for free that~$\bis$ is compatible thanks to the last property of Proposition~\ref{p:properties-compatibility-better}.
+The last item states that bisimilarity is preserved by respectful functions, so proving that up to context is respectful implies that bisimilarity is preserved by contexts.